 The street art in Poznan is scattered around the city.
 It can take a few hours to see all the murals, but some of them are well worth looking for.

-You can ask at the tourist information centre for a street art map.
+You can ask the tourist information centre for a street art map.

 This 3D painting on 3 Śródka Street is probably the most famous piece of street art in Poznan.